FinBen: A Holistic Financial Benchmark for Large Language Models: Results

+The comparative analysis of various LLMs on the complex task of stock trading, is presented in Table \ref{table:performance_overview}\footnote{For detailed trading performance, please see Appendix~\ref{app:trading}}.
+This task requires models to understand, summarize, and reason with multimodal financial data (texts and time series), leading to sophisticated trading decisions that necessitate a range of skills, from fundamental comprehension and summarization to reasoning and decision-making.

+Among the evaluated LLMs, GPT-4 distinguishes itself by achieving the highest Sharpe Ratio (SR) over 1, indicating superior investment performance through optimal risk-return balance.
+It also records the minimal Maximum Drawdown (MDD), suggesting effective limitation of potential losses, thereby offering a more secure investment avenue compared to other models, including those using reinforcement learning methods like DQN, PPO, and A2C, which show significantly lower SR and higher MDD.

+Tables \ref{table:performance_overview} and \ref{tab:trading_all} reinforce these findings, highlighting GPT-4's exceptional performance in this challenging domain.
+Additional results and analyses from these models in Table \ref{tab:additional_trading} contrast their performances with the traditional \textit{Buy \& Hold} strategy, which considerably lags behind.

 In contrast, ChatGPT exhibits significantly lower performance metrics, indicating limitations in its financial decision-making capabilities.
-Gemini, on the other hand, secures the position of second-best performer, showcasing lower risk and volatility in comparison to GPT-4, yet maintaining commendable returns.
-When considering open-source models, it is observed that LLaMA-70B, despite its lower volatility, yields the least profit among the LLMs, highlighting a trade-off between risk management and profitability.
+Gemini, on the other hand, secures the position of second-best performer, showcasing lower risk and volatility compared to GPT-4, yet maintaining commendable returns.
+When considering open-source models, LLaMA-70B, despite its lower volatility, yields the least profit among the LLMs, highlighting a trade-off between risk management and profitability.

-For smaller models with parameters less than 70 billion, a marked inability to adhere to trading instructions consistently across transactions is noted, attributed to their limited comprehension, extraction capabilities, and constrained context windows.
-This limitation underscores the critical challenges smaller LLMs face in tasks requiring intricate financial reasoning and decision-making, thereby spotlighting the necessity for more advanced models to tackle such high-level cognitive tasks effectively.
+For smaller models with parameters less than 70 billion, a marked inability to adhere to trading instructions consistently across transactions is noted.
+This is attributed to their limited comprehension, extraction capabilities, and constrained context windows.
+This limitation underscores the critical challenges smaller LLMs face in tasks requiring intricate financial reasoning and decision-making, thereby spotlighting the necessity for more advanced models to tackle decision making tasks effectively.

-In essence, the exceptional performance of LLMs in the stock trading task illuminates their capacity to embody general intelligence within the financial domain.
-This capacity, rooted in the integration of diverse cognitive skills and the application of these skills to real-world financial challenges, heralds a new era of financial analysis and decision-making.
-Our findings, thereby, not only affirm the significant potential of LLMs in navigating the complexities of financial markets but also suggest a promising trajectory for their further development and application in tasks demanding a high level of general intelligence.